 Fastway 84-00-4150 ONESTEP XL Wheel Chock

 - The highest amount of stability and security available

 - More comfortable set-up: sets and removes from a standing position, no more kneeling down

 Okay, so this option is super interesting.
 It looks like a crossover between an X-chock and the more traditional wedge chocks, and it works much like you’d think it would.
 It is placed between the wheels of a double axle trailer and the two wedges are pushed up under the tires.
 The metal bar in between holds the wedges firmly in place and helps stabilize the RV.

 One of the things that makes this product superior to many other tire-locking chocks is the fact that no bending or kneeling is required for installation.
 Simply hold the attached cable and slide the chock between the tires with your foot.
 Removing the chock is just as simple and also doesn’t require any bending.

-- Pros: super easy to use and doesn’t require bending or kneeling; offers benefits of traditional chocks and X-chocks or stabilizers; powder-coated zinc plate finish; extra holes for cords or ropes to make use even easier
+- Pros: super easy to use and doesn’t require bending or kneeling.
+Offers benefits of traditional chocks and X-chocks or stabilizers.
+Powder-coated zinc plate finish and extra holes for cords or ropes to make use even easier

 - Cons: extra holes could stand to be bigger; is rather long, making it a bit tricky to store in tight spaces; only works on trailers with tandem wheels; sold individually